-This scenario is seen most frequently in connections with allegations involving domestic violence.
+This scenario is seen most frequently in connection with allegations involving domestic violence.

 An experienced California criminal defense lawyer has seen this situation before—and knows how to gather evidence and interview witnesses to make sure the true story comes out.

 If you or a loved one is charged with assault with a firearm, you may want to know about several related offenses that can be charged along with—or instead of—that offense.

 If the prosecutor cannot prove that you used a firearm—but can prove that you committed an assault— then your charges may be reduced to Penal Code 240 PC simple assault.

 The elements of simple assault are exactly the same as those for assault with a firearm—except that there is no requirement that a firearm is used.38

 Penal Code 240 PC simple assault carries much lighter penalties.
 It is a misdemeanor and, in most cases, carries a fine of up to one thousand dollars ($1,000) and/or up to six (6) months in county jail.39